-- 1) Open the window 'Printers and Faxes' from the control panel. - 2 Double click with the left mouse button the icon of the fax device.
+- 1 Open the window 'Printers and Faxes' from the control panel. - 2 Double click with the left mouse button the icon of the fax device.

-- ► Chapter 7: Sending faxes with LANCAPI - 3 The fax client console will open.
+3 The fax client console will open.
 Select the menu item Send a Fax.
 A wizard will assist you through the remaining sending process.